 Your home is more than just a place to lay your head at night.
 It's a significant investment — a financial asset with the potential for long-term wealth-building and stability.
-However, as the years go by, it's easy for the maintenance tasks to pile up, and before you know it, your once-pristine property may be showing signs of neglect.
+However, as the years go by, it's easy for the maintenance tasks to pile up.
+Then, before you know it, your once-pristine property may be showing signs of neglect.

-While it's effortless to delay repairs or maintenance work in the short term, deferred maintenance can lead to bigger problems down the road.
-Deferred maintenance not only diminishes the visual appeal of your home but also poses a severe threat to its overall value and structural integrity.
+While it's effortless to delay repairs or maintenance issues in the short term, deferred maintenance can lead to more significant problems down the road.
+It not only diminishes the visual appeal of a property but also poses a severe threat to its overall value and structural integrity.

 What is deferred maintenance?